Chapter

 Now back to how things went with me, in the years after things went wrong.
 For at least two years I was still thinking about the therapists from the part-time therapy.
 What they had all said to me, how I should view this, I was fighting with them all the time in my head, just like I was fighting in my head with the counsellors of the RIC.
 I thought about what they would say if I were angry.
 And then thought of a defense to their reaction.
 This all took place in my head, because to do this during real contact was impossible for me.
 The fear was too great, and so was the chance of further damage.
 In order to defend myself properly, I had to think on the level of the therapists, about how I thought I was, how the treatment should have been, what they should not have done and so on.
 For this I tried to think as logically as possible.
 After my letter to Anke, on which I heard nothing, I also started to remember things that had been said in the contact with her.
 I suddenly remembered the important conversation somewhere at the end of my therapy – which I discussed earlier in my story – where we talked about the anxious feelings that followed the aggressive fantasizing, and where Anke asked if it was fear of disapproval, or fear of not being seen.
 I realized then that I was afraid of both, but that I didn’t tell her about this disapproval fear because I was pretending to be stronger than I was and was unconsciously ashamed of this.
 I felt very responsible for this and thought that she had sent me to part-time treatment purely because of this answer, but then I realized that she also had certain ideas about how things had gone in my family before, partly because of the systemic talk we had had, and that the responsibility lay with her and Desmond, even though I myself had a share in this.
 Perhaps it would have been better if we had planned another systemic discussion at the time to talk things through properly, with my parents present.

 Meanwhile, it was incredibly important to me that I was seen properly at the RIC but I still didn’t really have the impression that I was always well understood.
-I had clearly told them that after the clinic my aggression was in, and that I had learned to handle it.
+I had clearly told them that after the clinic I was in my aggression, but that I had learned to handle it through strict behavioral therapy.
 But when I repeated this later, Rina said: “Yes, but you were too powerful then!
 But such remarks struck a chord with me, because what was clear to me was that, even though I was in psychiatry, there was less specialized knowledge here regarding my problems and what kind of therapies I had been through, and that in severely traumatized patients it is justified to have aggressive fantasies.
 Fortunately, the calmer I became, the more understanding I got, for my feelings.
 Because Rina later understood that my aggressive fantasies had kept me going.
 And that did me good.
 And so there were more things that happened at the RIC, of which I was fighting at home, but I did not dare to discuss them, because I already had clear in my head what would be said, and those were certainly not understanding words.
 I imagined buckets of shit coming at me, for which I had no defense.

 But time went on, and I got more and more organized.
 As a result, I was fortunately able to defend myself better and better in my internal battles.
 And that was important, because it meant that the psychotic feelings and the extreme fear also diminished (although now I may be reversing cause and effect).
 I could slowly see the good in people again.
 And then I thought it was time to write a letter to Eelco de Smet as well, in which I wanted to make clear to him how damaged I was.
 It was not an angry letter, because I did not dare to do that.
 I was afraid that if I would show my anger, he would not read my letter in its entirety.
 So it was a tame and sensible letter.
 But I did make it clear to him how I felt before the therapy, and how I felt after the therapy.
 And what a world of difference this was.
 But also on this letter I heard nothing back, whereupon my image of Eelco, that I described earlier, unfortunately did not really change.